-While preparing to present our candidature, MSANC president was approached by IFMSA Executive Board regarding our membership in the federation.
-We were informed that our membership wasn’t aligned with IFMSA Constitution and Bylaws and that MSANC may be removed due to the previous decision taken when we first joined IFMSA back in AM17 Tanzania.
-This was a confusing and a deeply saddening situation, especially when it was pointed out by another medical student association as soon as the AM had started due to political reasons.
+While preparing to present our candidature, the MSANC president was called to a meeting by IFMSA Executive Board regarding MSANC membership in the Federation.
+Unfortunately, one of the IFMSA Executive Board members had informed us that our membership isn’t aligned with IFMSA Constitution and Bylaws.
+Therefore, MSANC may be removed due to the previously adopted decision when we first joined IFMSA in AM17 Tanzania.
+To be informed about our association losing its membership in IFMSA was a confusing and profoundly saddening situation, especially when it was pointed out by another medical student association just before August Meeting took place due to political reasons.

-IFMSA Executive Board helped us through every step of the process and advised our president Sultan to withdraw MSANC candidature and not to proceed explaining that it might cause more conflict and complicate the situation further.
-At that specific moment, we felt that certain decisions were affected by governmental interference which tried to deviate the federation from its main purpose which is to include and not to exclude and to serve society and medical students all over the world through its member organizations without political, religious, social, racial, national, sexual or any other discrimination.
+IFMSA Executive Board helped us through every step of the process and advised our president Sultan to withdraw MSANC candidature and not proceed with the presentation, explaining that it might cause more conflict and complicate the situation further.
+At that specific moment, we felt that certain decisions were affected by governmental interference, which tried to deviate the Federation from its primary purpose, which is to include and not to exclude and to serve society and medical students all over the world through its member organisations without political, religious, social, racial, national, sexual or any other discrimination.

-First decision made, motion #99, to terminate the membership of MSANC – Northern Cyprus in the International Federation of Medical Students’ Associations on the 31st of October, confirming our exchange students won’t be affected, which passed by 2/3rd majority (59 votes in favour, 9 against and 11 abstentions).
-Prior to voting this motion, our President Sultan Jarboue Salaheldin shared the following statement with all participants during the plenary:
+The first decision made, motion #99, to terminate the membership of MSANC – Northern Cyprus in the International Federation of Medical Students’ Associations on the 31st of October, confirming our exchange students won’t be affected, which passed by 2/3rd majority (59 votes in favour, 9 against and 11 abstentions).
+Before voting this motion, our President Sultan Jarboue Salaheldin shared the following statement with all participants during the plenary:

 ” Dear NMOs,